-The day after, on June 30, Arizona reported 4,682 new confirmed cases as a result of 625 cases being reported on the 29th.
-On that day, Dr. Anthony Fauci warned the U.S. could see 100,000 new coronavirus cases a day, with the daily increase currently around 50,000.
+The day after, on June 30, Arizona reported 4,682 new confirmed cases as a result of 625 cases being reported on June 29.
+On that day, Dr. Fauci warned the U.S. could see 100,000 new coronavirus cases a day, with the daily increase currently around 50,000.

 Vice President Mike Pence, among other White House officials, paid a visit to Arizona to discuss the issues related to COVID-19 with the state.
-Gov. Ducey asked Pence and Washington for 500 more healthcare workers due to shortages around the state.
+Ducey asked Pence and the White House for 500 more healthcare workers due to shortages around the state.

 RELATED: White House officials visit Arizona to address shortage of healthcare workers amongst other concerns

-On July 2, for the first time ever, the U.S. had over 50,000 confirmed cases of COVID-19 in one day, and a day later, on July 3, Arizona saw 4,433 new confirmed cases and 31 new confirmed deaths.
-Hospital ICU beds reached 91% capacity, a new high, per the Arizona Department of Health Services.
+On July 2, for the second time, the U.S. had over 50,000 confirmed cases of COVID-19 in one day.
+A day later, on July 3, Arizona saw 4,433 new confirmed cases and 31 new confirmed deaths.
+Hospital ICU beds reached 91% capacity, another new high, per the Arizona Department of Health Services.